Shawnm4/Cryptotracker/README.md

 * Get experience using postman.

-* Practice using external libraries.
+* Practice using external libraries, e.g., Ant Design for the table and buttons and Recharts for the area chart.
 * Develop better design and UI/UX practices.

 #